antcim/automarker_deploy/README.md

 -   *create*/*modify*/*submit* a solution for a task
 -   *enroll* in a course

-On the main page a summary will be displayed for all that concerns the student, ongoing or expired assignments and those submitted.
+On the `main page` a summary will be displayed for all that concerns the student, ongoing or expired assignments and those submitted.

 On the `course` page it is possible to search for and enroll in a course.

-In order to carry out a task, just click on it from the *profile page* or from the *course page*.
+In order to carry out a task, just click on it from the `profile page` or from the `course page`.

 A task can be:
 - *saved*
-- *runned*
+- *run*
 - *submitted* (*until it expires*)

 ### Admin Side